 To use COMSOL you must be on the COMSOL user list.
 Contact MSI Help to be added to the COMSOL user list.

+Although MSI does not have any rigid policy regarding signing up in advance, you cannot monopolize a license.
+The COMSOL license is a shared resource.
 You can use the following links to see the COMSOL calendars and reserve a license:

 The COMSOL/Research license is the default.
 The COMSOL/Class license is available to instructors using COMSOL in their curriculum.